Blazing-Blast/paralysis/README.md

     Roll 231 four-sided dice and record the number of times it landed on 1.
     Repeat this 1 billion times, and output the largest total.

+He challenged his viewers to make it faster.
+This is my submission to that competition.

 ## My time

 Running the Linux version multi-threaded on an Intel Core i9 9900K can be done in 9.981 seconds.